• About

 Time-Saving Tips and Troubleshooting Your Dehydrated Apples

 Skin on or off?
-I prefer leave the skin on for extra nutrition and time savings.
-Peeling dozens of apples can take awhile, and leaving them on cuts food waste while making this yummy snack even better for you.
+I prefer to leave the skin on our dried apples for extra nutrition and time savings.
+Peeling dozens of apples can take awhile, and leaving skin on cuts food waste while making this yummy snack even better for you.
 The skin contains fiber and quercetin, an antioxidant that can help with seasonal allergies.

 Lemon juice: I don’t tend to bother with the lemon juice in this recipe, but others might be more concerned about appearance, so a quick dunk in diluted lemon juice means your dried apples won’t brown as much.
 Up to you!